Research | Kevin Liang Research | Kevin Liang

 This work was presented at a poster session of the Boston University Conference on Language Development (BUCLD) in November 2021 and as a talk at the Linguistics Society of America Annual Meeting in January 2022.
 You can view the BUCLD video overview here and the poster here.

-This project will appear in the proceedings of the BUCLD later this year.
-An earlier version of a manuscript for this project can be accessed here
+This project appeared in the proceedings of the BUCLD and can be accessed here.